For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Here at Save the Student, we're always making a point of just how unlikely you are to repay your Student Loan in full.
 So the fact that even we are admitting that it's more likely than winning the lottery should put your odds into perspective.

 We're exaggerating a bit here, but not that much.
-It's estimated that 83% (roughly 5 in 6) of students on a Plan 2 loan will never pay back the full amount, meaning that you've only got a one in six chance of clearing your debt.
+It's now estimated that nearly half of students on a Plan 5 loan will never pay back the full amount.
+In fact, only 56% are predicted to pay it back.

 Chance of happening: 1 in 20 million